-Instructions for conversions of Shares may be made by email, by post, by fax, by way of SWIFT or other electronic means (including conversions in Portable Document Format (PDF) as an attachment to an email sent to the email address indicated in the Application Form), in accordance with the investors' instructions on the Application Form.
+Instructions for conversions of Shares may be made by post, by fax, by way of SWIFT or other electronic means.
 Each application will be subject to the Administrative Agent's appropriate security clearance procedures to protect the interests of investors.